First Measurement of the EMC Effect in $^{10}$B and $^{11}$B: Results and Discussion

 Fig.~\ref{emc_vs_density} (top) also includes slopes from all experimental results included in Fig.~\ref{emc_vs_x}.
 Grey bands denote the combination of all experiments for a given target, where applicable.
 With the higher precision provided by this determination of the size of the EMC effect, some tension between the data sets is apparent.
 For $^9$Be, the 6 GeV Hall C data and the results from this work are both in agreement with the SLAC E139 results, but are in some disagreement with each other.
-This could be due to systematic effects from the cross section model used in the radiative corrections, which are significantly larger for the 6 GeV data.
+This is likely due to systematic effects from the cross section model used in the radiative corrections which are larger for the 6 GeV data (as discussed earlier).
 On the other hand, the 6 GeV Hall C results agree with those from this experiment for carbon, although the latter are in some tension with the SLAC E139 and CLAS ratios.
 It is also worth noting that the EMC ratios from the CLAS experiment for all targets (in addition to $^{12}$C, the CLAS results include $^{27}$Al, $^{56}$Fe, and $^{208}$Pb) are systematically larger than those from other experiments, as discussed in Ref.~\cite{Arrington:2021vuu}.
+It is possible that the systematic difference in the CLAS results can be attributed to differences in the approximations used in determination of the radiative corrections as compared to those from the SLAC and Hall C experiments.

 We can more precisely compare the size of the EMC effect in $^{12}$C to the other targets studied in this experiment by taking the direct cross section ratio of $^{12}$C to $^9$Be, $^{10}$B, and $^{11}$B (see Fig.~\ref{emc_vs_density}, bottom plot).
 By taking the ratio between solid targets directly, the statistical uncertainty from deuterium is eliminated and the systematic errors are slightly smaller.
 The slight difference between $^{12}$C and $^{9}$Be ($3.2\sigma$) and $^{10}$B ($1.4\sigma$) is now apparent.